doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 - **referringDocument**: Full class name of referring document, the instances of which should be collected in the annotated property.
+- **referencedBy**: Name of the property from the referring document class which refers to this document class.

 Optional attributes:

-- **referencedBy**: Name of the property from the referring document class which referrers to this document class.
 - **cascade**: |cascade_definition| See :ref:`assocmap_cascading`

 .. code-block:: php